 Primary Years Program (Kindergarten to Grade 5)

-Developed by educators from all over the world, the primary years program is designed for students in Kindergarten through grade 5.
+from all over the world, the primary years program is designed for students in Kindergarten through grade 5.
 It engages students in a uniquely international program focused on the total growth of the developing child, touching hearts as well as minds.
 It embraces a structured in-depth inquiry into curriculum that complements the Alberta Education Program of Studies.
 Students engage in transdisciplinary themes that have global significance.
 They explore central ideas through an inquiry into the area that enhances student learning, and fosters an inquiring mind.
 The PYP culminates with an exhibition at the grade 5 level.
 The IB Learner Profile and PYP Attitudes are also important elements of the PYP program.

 Primary Years Program Curriculum Model